Fran Beaumont

 Roya Baker-Vahdani

-Roya Baker-Vahdani began her dance training at the age of 3 with Dance Fremont in Seattle, Washington under the direction of Artistic Directors Vivian Little and Mary Reardon, dancing for them until the age of 17.
+Roya Baker-Vahdani (Guest Artist) began her dance training at the age of 3 with Dance Fremont in Seattle, Washington under the direction of Artistic Directors Vivian Little and Mary Reardon, dancing for them until the age of 17.
 In 2018-2020 Roya trained under Artistic Director Megan Philipp at State Street Ballet Professional Training Program in Santa Barbara, California.
 In 2020 – 2021 she danced for Columbia Classical Ballet in Columbia, South Carolina under the direction of Radenko Pavlovich.
-Roya moved to Richmond, VA in 2021 to join Stavana Ballet where she danced under Artistic Director Shannon Hunter McConville for the 2021-2022 and 2022-2023 seasons.
-Since leaving Stavna Ballet, Roya has been focusing on freelance dance and completing her AA degree after which she plans to pursue a degree in Psychology.
+Roya moved to Richmond, VA in 2021 to join Stavna Ballet where she danced under Artistic Director Shannon Hunter McConville for the 2021-2022 and 2022-2023 seasons.
+Since leaving Stavna Ballet, Roya has been focusing on freelance dance and in 2024 was a guest dancer in Starr Foster Dance’s Curious Intentions Performance and Page to Stage III.
+In addition to freelance dancing, Roya is working on completing her BA degree in Psychology.

 Janelle Ragland